 - Time Management

 - Have to Learn About the Underlying Fields

-Would you want to spend most of your time behind a computer monitor?
+Would you want to spend most of your time behind a laptop?
 Computer programming might be the right career for you.
 You are responsible for translating readable instructions into applications.
-Most programmers are involved in computer system design fields, so you need a CS or IT degree or at least expertise in programming languages.
+Most programmers are involved in computer system design fields, so you need a CS or IT degree or expertise in programming languages.